digital-work-lab/theses/docs/completed.md

 - 008 **Hisham Merdan**: Towards  more effective backward searches: A novel machine-learning-based approach (Bachlelor's thesis)
 - 007 **Nizar Salem**: Design and evaluation of machine learning classifiers to support backward citation searches (Bachelor's thesis)
 - 006 **Albert Borchardt**: Automated literature pre-screening in systematic reviews: Design and evaluation of machine learning classifiers (Bachelor's thesis)
-- 005 **Carlo Tang**: Make behavioral change stick with chatbot interventions – An overview of systematic reviews (Master's thesis)
-- 004 **Do Thuy Duong Nguyen**: Societal impact of telecommuting: A review of prior works (Master's thesis)
 - 003 **Antonia Pausch**: Remote work and mental health: A qualitative systematic review (Bachelor's thesis)
 - 002 **Salim Kahn**: Artificial Intelligence and Changes in Associated Skill Requirements Across Industry Sectors (Bachelor's thesis)
 - 001 **Marina Herold**: The Transformation of Organizational Culture in the Age of Remote Work: A Literature Review (Bachelor's thesis)